 The panty liners I am using from OKO Creations have been specially designed — wide at the front and narrow at the back — to fit with thong-style underwear.

 They offer light protection during my period or any other day in between.
 Made of two layers of absorbent hemp and thick organic cotton, it is thin and efficient.

 The fabric that comes into contact with the skin is made of natural fibres that haven't been bleached or dyed.

 Like disposable pads, Öko Creations washable panty liners have wings to hold the pad in place with a snap attached under the underwear.
 In the case of the mini for thongs, there are two sets of snaps on the same wing, making them adjustable.

-They’re machine and hand washable.
+They’re a machine and hand washable.
 I usually machine wash mine and then hang them to dry.

 On lighter days I change them every 4-5 hours.
-I place the used ones in the Dual Pocket Mini which makes it easy to use reusable pads outside the home!
+I place the used ones in the Dual Pocket Mini, making it easy to use reusable pads outside the home!
 And offers a discrete way to carry my clean or used pads with me.
 When I get home they go right in the wash.
-I know this might sound a little yucky to some, but honestly you need to just get past that.
-At first I did kind of find it weird to have used pads in my bag, but I got over it pretty quickly.
+I know this might sound a little yucky to some, but honestly, you need to just get past that.
+At first, I did kind of find it weird to have used pads in my bag, but I got over it pretty quickly.

 I think we find this gross because society makes us feel like our periods are dirty and something we need to be embarrassed about!